 Interpretation & Educational Centre - Fort Grpašćak

 This is without a doubt a huge highlight of the park!
-Sitting on the edge of the huge cliff, you’ll find a fort named Grpašćak.
-The views are stunning, you can do some fantastic dolphin watching from here, and you can learn more about the area's history and culture.
+Sitting on the edge of the huge cliff, you’ll find a fort named Grpašćak - an unique military fortress converted into a tourist center.
+The views of the Telašćica riches and the Kornati islands are stunning.
+You can do some fantastic dolphin watching from here, and you can learn more about the area's history and culture.
 There are several exhibitions inside, and you can take a tour which takes just over one hour to complete.
+If you want to see the underwater world of Telašćica or the stars above it, head to the tower where you can do both - whatever you choose you will not go wrong!

 A few trails lead through the park, and these will help you learn more about the park and its natural history.
 You’ll notice the aromatic smell of herbs in the area as you move through the interior of the park and up to Lake Mir.
 You can also stop and take a rest occasionally, as there are benches dotted around.
 Whichever direction you follow, you’re sure to see amazing views.